 Culture Change and Adoption

-With any change comes the need to ensure everyone involved understands what is happening, and how they play in a role in making it happen.
-Throughout the entire process, from assessment to designing their data strategy roadmap, CareQuest communicated intentions and progress to everyone in the organization and this was key to their success.
+With any change, it’s crucial that everyone involved understands what is happening, and how they play in a role in making it happen.
+Throughout the process, CareQuest communicated intentions and progress, which was key to their success.

 Stakeholders in each department were accessible and played an active role throughout the process, making it easier to design a data strategy with user adoption in mind, cater to the needs of the business and prioritize data projects that were immediately valuable to the business, and build momentum around culture change across the organization.
 Business users began to perceive the possibilities of data differently and were prepared — and excited — for the upcoming changes.

-Culminating the Data Strategy Initiatives into a Roadmap
+Culminating the Data Strategy Initiatives into an Executable Data Strategy Roadmap

 With a clear understanding of the big picture and top areas of focus, we built a data strategy roadmap for CareQuest that included a backlog of 45 prioritized use cases — homing in on the low hanging fruit and urgent priorities such as technology independence, while also building a solid foundation to make progress toward — and prioritize — any new goals.